Which Style of Carry-on Bag is Best For You?

 Image credit: July

-July Carry On Pro
+Carry On Pro, July

-1/15This cult luggage brand known for its monogrammable luggage has done it again with their updated Carry On Pro, a further refined version of their beloved cabin option.
+3/15This cult luggage brand known for its monogrammable luggage has done it again with their updated Carry On Pro, a further refined version of their beloved cabin option.
 The game changer is its external, zippable laptop pocket – now in hardshell for added device protection – that saves rummaging for your devices at security.
 There’s also a clever, ejectable battery for on-the-go charging, blissfully smooth wheels and that signature selection of very cool colours, from the muted green Moss to the terracotta-esque Clay.

 Image credit: Bellroy

-2/15Fight the fumble with Bellroy’s Tokyo Totepack, which has internal and external pockets galore.
+4/15Fight the fumble with Bellroy’s Tokyo Totepack, which has internal and external pockets galore.
 Along with a stack of internal compartments, there are vertical exterior pockets perfect for stashing your passport and headphones as well as pop-up bottle slots, reducing the possibility of a lost water bottle on domestic flights.
 Carryable as both a backpack and tote bag, you’ve got double grab capacity and the tough, nylon webbing is repellent of both water- and liquid-based stains.

 Image credit: Weekender

-Everlane The ReNew Transit Weekender
+The ReNew Transit Weekender, Everlane

-4/15Everlane’s trendy handbag-like weekender doesn’t follow the rules of luggage – at least not when it comes to aesthetics.
+5/15Everlane’s trendy handbag-like weekender doesn’t follow the rules of luggage – at least not when it comes to aesthetics.
 Although it has plenty of space for a weekend’s worth of luggage – from shoes to laptops and everything in between – it’s also chic and sustainable, with its shell and zips crafted from recycled plastic.

-Arlo The Frame Carry-On Max: Aluminium Edition
+The Frame Carry-On Max: Aluminium Edition, Arlo

 6/15Dependable luggage is an investment and Arlo’s The Frame Carry-On Max: Aluminium Edition is a worthy splurge.
 The quality is exceptional, from the hand-stitched leather handles to the sturdy clasps fixed with airport security-approved locks.
 There’s also a lightning fast in-built charger for last-minute device top-ups and whisper-quiet wheels (15 per cent quieter than other suitcase offerings, in fact) that’ll prevent you from waking anyone up as you have to catch the red eye.